emiliabullano/emiliabullano/_pages/about.md

   - /about.html
 ---

-I am currently studying a M.A in Economics at San Andres University (ARG).
+I am currently doing as a Predoctoral Fellow in the University of Zurich.

-My research interests lie in the intersection of econometrics, data science and applied microeconomics.

-##### Contact me at mbullano@udesa.edu.ar
+##### Contact me at emiliabullano@gmail.com